hotwired/stimulus/README.md

 # <img src="assets/logo.svg?sanitize=true" width="24" height="24" alt="Stimulus"> Stimulus

-### Save yourself from JavaScript soup.
+### The everyday JavaScript framework.

-Stimulus is a front-end framework with structured conventions for handling events and tracking the lifecycle of DOM elements.
+Stimulus is a new kind of framework for everyday front-end tasks.
+It sits on top of the DOM and automatically connects elements to JavaScript controllers.
+Stimulus works great with server-rendered HTML, and you don't need to be an expert to use it—it's perfect for designers and developers of all levels.

+What does it look like?
 Sprinkle your HTML with magic controller, target, and action attributes:

 ```html
 <div data-controller="hello">